 Hail Damage Roof Inspection

-It’s pivotal to get a thorough inspection from a roofing expert as soon as possible following a storm.
+It's crucial to get a thorough inspection from a roofing expert as soon as possible following a storm or you could be left with serious water damage.
 Here at Northpoint Roofing Systems, we ensure you identify underlying damage that may not catch the eye.
-We will work alongside you with your insurance company to ensure that the damage gets repaired.
+We will work alongside you with your insurance company to ensure that you get the appropriate hail damage roof repair.

-Some of the common signs of hail damage that we may find during your roof inspection:
+Some of the common signs of hail damage on roof that we may find during your roof inspection:

 - Splitting wood shingles